reuters-graphics/bluprint/README.md

 When you start a new project, the CLI will download the latest tarball of your files from GituHub (public or private repos supported) and scaffold out your local directory.
 Then it will apply any custom actions defined in your `.bluprintrc` to transform your files.

-bluprint actions can do complex things like move or rename files and folders, execute shell commands, ask users for input and render files through a templating engine to customize them for each project.
+bluprint [actions](#%EF%B8%8F-actions) can do complex things like move or rename files and folders, execute shell commands, ask users for input, render files through a templating engine to customize them for each project and more.

+bluprint [parts](#-parts) let you split your template into segments that can help you keep files synced between projects already underway and your bluprint.

 ## Quickstart